YunaBraska/maven-oss-parent/README.md

 * upload to sonatype nexus
 * deploy to sonatype nexus
 * release to sonatype nexus

+### Attention
+You should read [Maven Central Terms](http://repo1.maven.org/terms.html) before using this repository and deploy anything.
+You wont be able to rename or delete any pushed repository.

 ### Usage
 * Call `mvn clean deploy -P release` after setup the parent to deploy and release your project to maven central